The Need for Public Bathrooms ↓

 kevingurley@post.harvard.edu

-Kevin is a Principal Planner and project manager at MTA New York City Transit, Communications Co-Chair in the APA Latinos and Planning Division, and volunteer English instructor at Mixteca.
-He has experience in both the public and private sectors working on projects in cities in the US, Mexico, and China.
-He holds a Master in Urban Planning from Harvard University and a Master of Architecture from Florida International University in Miami.
+Kevin Gurley is an urban planner at Amtrak, working on expanding Amtrak service in cities across the United States.
+Previously, he was Manager of Planning at the Metropolitan Transportation Authority (MTA) in NYC, managing a portfolio of rail system expansion and enhancement planning projects, including building new subway lines and stations in New York City.
+He has extensive experience in both the public and private sectors, working on projects in cities in the US, Mexico, and China.
+Kevin holds a Master in Urban Planning from Harvard University and a Master of Architecture from Florida International University in Miami.

 Boyeong Hong